 There have been a number of highly publicized cases involving fraud, insider trading or other misconduct by employees in the financial services industry in recent years, and we run the risk that employee misconduct could occur at Greenhill.
-For example, misconduct by employees could involve the improper use or disclosure of confidential information, which could result in regulatory sanctions and material fines, or insider trading, which could lead to criminal charges.
+For example, misconduct by employees could involve the improper use or disclosure of confidential information.
+This may result in regulatory sanctions, material fines, or in the case of insider trading to criminal charges.

 Our advisory business often requires that we deal with highly confidential information of great significance to our clients, the improper use of which may have a material adverse impact on our clients.
 Any breach of our clients' confidences as a result of employee misconduct may harm our reputation and impair our ability to attract and retain advisory clients, which could adversely affect our business.
-We also face the risk that our employees engage in workplace misconduct, such as sexual harassment or discrimination, despite our implementation of policies and training to prevent and detect misconduct.
+We also face the risk that our employees engage in workplace misconduct, such as sexual harassment or discrimination, despite our implementation of policies and training to prevent such misconduct and implementation of controls to detect this type of misconduct.
 In addition to impairing our ability to attract and retain clients, such misconduct may also impair our ability to attract and retain talent resulting in a materially adverse effect on our business and/or reputation.
+Yet another example of misconduct is the use of unauthorized communication devices and platforms that prevent the Firm from complying with its record keeping and record retention obligation.
 It is not always possible to deter employee misconduct, and the precautions we take to detect and prevent misconduct may not be effective in all cases.

-In recent years, the U.S. Department of Justice and the SEC have also devoted greater resources to the enforcement of the Foreign Corrupt Practices Act.
+The U.S. Department of Justice and the SEC also devotes significant resources to the enforcement of the Foreign Corrupt Practices Act.
 In addition, the United Kingdom has significantly expanded the reach of its anti-bribery laws.
 While we have developed and implemented policies and procedures designed to ensure strict compliance with anti-bribery and other laws, such policies and procedures may not be effective in all instances to prevent violations.
 Any determination that we or our employees have violated these laws or other applicable anti-corruption laws could subject us to, among other things, civil and criminal penalties, material fines, profit disgorgement, injunction on future conduct, securities litigation and reputational damage, any one of which could adversely affect our business prospects, financial position or the market value of our common stock.